Shelby Scattergood ’16

 An update from Scattergood:

 “Since graduating I’ve taken some time to tend to my mental health and therefore have not created much new work, although that certainly hasn’t slowed down my career!
-In the past few months I’ve won the Grand Prize in the NC Artists Exhibition, won 2nd place at the Ultralight Show in Raleigh, NC, and exhibited at Artfields in Lake City, SC.
+In the past few months I’ve won the Grand Prize in the NC Artists Exhibition, won 2nd place at the Ultralight Show in Raleigh, North Carolina, and exhibited at Artfields in Lake City, South Carolina.

 The courage to create, to share, to be of service to others while overcoming life’s challenges — Shelby Scattergood masters the art of healing.